-This is the view from the hamster wheel.
-Questions, distractions, an endless to-do list – and everybody wants to talk to you.
-That’s not helping.
+The day-to-day experience of a VP of Sales can be similar to a hamster wheel.
+Continuous field questions, distractions, an endless to-do list – and everybody wants to talk to you.
 How will you make your number in the time you have left?

 Establish a Cadence:

 Start by adding more structured cadence into your routine.
 You may find this easier than you imagine.
 Let’s look at ways to quiet the noise and cut the confusion.
 Apply them to regain control toward reaching your goal.

 Structure a plan for what you really need to discuss.
 Twice a month, talk with your team about leading indicators.
 And twice a month make the conversation about lagging indicators.

 Pull the levers that drive your lagging indicators by identifying the right leading indicators.
 What’s happening with the MQLs and SQLs that feed your new logo selling efforts?
 How many inquiries are rising to the top of the funnel?
 What are the conversion rates?
 Review the number of leads handed off by vertical, deal size or ideal customer.
 Are those metrics encouraging?

 On the lagging indicator side, what did you close?
 Did you reach your revenue goals?
 Where are you on the late-stage deals?
 Did you get the big deal you had in your sights?

 Work closely and in alignment with marketing.
 Analyze both sets of indicators for the quarter you’re closing.

 Then turn to the quarters ahead.
 Ask your team what their leads, pipeline and leading indicators look like going forward.
 Too often, the emphasis is on this quarter, this month, this week.
 You need a longer view.

 While defining how your month will look, do the same for your sales reps.
 Shape their week like yours.